nayana-vinod/Write-A-Program/BEGINNER_GUIDE.md

 Go to [__Hacktoberfest/DigitalOcean__](https://hacktoberfest.digitalocean.com/) to view the updates.

-There are a lot of videos and articles available online which will help you if you got stuck at any point.
+There are plenty videos and articles available online to help you if you got stuck at any point.

 Would be mean a lot if you star⭐ this repo..